abdrafay/ProShop-Extended/README.md

 # ProShop Extended

 ProShop Extended is a full-stack e-commerce application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It allows users to browse products, add them to the cart, and complete purchases.
-The application also includes authentication, payment integration, and an admin dashboard for managing products and orders.
+The application also includes authentication, and an admin dashboard for managing products and orders.

 ## Features
 - User authentication (JWT-based login/register)